HaoNLe/FashionWebapp/IntroTodeepLearning.md

 Before the algorithm can optimize it needs to know what to optimize.
 Let us first define a *loss function*.
 A loss function tells us (and the algorithm) how good the model is.
 For more info read [Common Loss Functions in Machine Learning](https://towardsdatascience.com/common-loss-functions-in-machine-learning-46af0ffc4d23)

-Something to take note of is that we do not optimize the loss function *directly*.
-We do not change the loss function.
+Something to take note of is that we do not optimize the loss function *directly*. i.e. we do not change the loss function itself.
 We change the *parameters* i.e. the *weights* of the model in the hopes that we improve the loss function's result.
 This is a difference between learning and pure optimization.

 ![gradient_descent_2d](https://cdn-images-1.medium.com/max/1600/0*rBQI7uBhBKE8KT-X.png)

-So we have a loss function.
-A loss function can be visualized as a curve.
+So we have a loss function, which can be visualized as a curve.
 We need to know in which direction to adjust the weights such that the loss function is minimized.
 This is where gradient descent comes in.
 If you recall from calculus, a gradient is the derivative of a multi-variable function.
 Each weight here is a variable so when we have large networks our gradients are also large in terms of complexity.

 >Given f(x, y) the gradient is: (df/dx, df/dy)

 Remember that each layer depends on the input from another layer so our gradients can become difficult to compute as we increase the number of layers.
 You may have heard the term *backpropagation*.
 In machine learning, backpropagation is a clever implementation of the chain rule and is used to quickly calculate the gradient of neural networks.
+You can blackbox backpropagation.
+If you are curious, however, read [Michael Nielson's post on backpropagation](http://neuralnetworksanddeeplearning.com/chap2.html)

 Now that we have calculated the gradient, we can "see" in what direction adjust our parameters to reduce our cost function.
 Watch [Gradient descent, how neural networks learn](https://www.youtube.com/watch?v=IHZwWFHWa-w) for a comprehensive explanation.
 See the below image for an example of gradient descent in 3d: